This post may include affiliate links; see our disclosure policy.

 Pumpkin Martini

-The Pumpkin Martini recipe is cozy and creamy, infused pumpkin pie spice and topped off with a crunchy graham cracker rim.
-This fall cocktail is a crowd-pleaser that’s the perfect signature drink for all the occasions of the season.
+This pumpkin martini recipe is cozy and creamy, infused pumpkin pie spice and topped off with a crunchy graham cracker rim.
+A crowd-pleasing fall cocktail!

 - Prep Time: 5 minutes